 Indicates New Matter

 Sponsors: Reps.
-Norrell, Cobb-Hunter, Kirby, Funderburk, Henegan, Rose, Bernstein, Thigpen, Rivers, Pendarvis, S. Williams, Garvin, Bales, Bennett, Finlay, Ridgeway, Simmons, Spires and Wheeler
+Norrell, Cobb-Hunter, Kirby, Funderburk, Henegan, Rose, Bernstein, Thigpen, Rivers, Pendarvis, S. Williams, Garvin, Bales, Bennett, Finlay, Ridgeway, Matthews, Spires and Wheeler

 Document Path: l:\council\bills\bh\7131ahb19.docx